 Success in today’s global grain market takes a unique balance of production, marketing and risk management.
 Here at Walsh Commercial Hedging Services, we are dedicated to partnering with individuals to actively manage the risk.
 At Walsh Commercial Hedging Services, our mission is to assist producers, end users, coops, importers, and exporters utilizing our program to overcome the emotional side of risk management decisions and help you stay focused and disciplined to improve your bottom line.

-Please enjoy the following daily updates from our team here at Walsh Trading's Commercial Hedging Division.
-Please contact us at any time with questions or to discuss the markets toll free at 1-888-391-7894.
+Please visit our blog for a variety of daily insights from our team here at Walsh Trading.
+Also, please enjoy the following daily audio updates focusing on grain and livestock markets.
+Contact us at any time with questions or to discuss the markets toll free at 1-888-391-7894.

-Our team conducts weekly grain and livestock webinars and provides daily insights into the Grain and Livestock markets including Tim Hannagan's weekly Grain Report.
-To receive invitations to these webinars and to receive these daily insights please Subscribe to our list.
+Our team conducts weekly grain and livestock webinars and provides a daily newsletter focusing on various markets.
+To receive invitations to these webinars and our daily insights please Subscribe to our list.

 Walsh Trading, Inc. is registered as an Independent Introducing Broker with the Commodity Futures Trading Commission and an NFA Member.